raymondsitu/messengerAnalytics/README.md

 # messengerAnalytics
 python analysis tool for Facebook messenger data

+Download your Facebook messages data in JSON format from Facebook.

 ## measure and plot metrics such as:
 - Avg number of messages per day during friendship
 - Ratio of messages sent by me to messages received